 - use of digital approaches to support new models of care in general practice.

 - issues of inequalities in patients’ experience of accessing general practice identified by local evidence and actions to resolve in place.

 Effective access to wider whole system services

 - Effective connection to other system services enabling patients to receive the right care from the right professional, including access from and to other primary care and general practice services such as urgent care services.

 Queries can be directed to email@example.com.

-NHS England is hosting two further webinars on the next steps for improving access to general practice, aimed at general practice staff and commissioners.
+NHS England is hosting a series of webinars on the next steps for improving access to general practice, aimed at general practice staff and commissioners.
 These will repeat content covered through earlier webinars, including the seven core requirements and what this means for those working in general practice, key messages and frequently asked questions, and will provide an update on the range of resources that have been made available nationally to support rollout.

-The next webinar will take place on Thursday 12 October 2017 at 9.30am -11.00am with two further webinars, repeating the same content, taking place on:
+The next webinar will take place on Tuesday 19 December at 12.00pm – 1.00pm with further webinars, repeating the same content, taking place in early 2018 as follows:

 NHS England is also hosting a number of subject specific webinars on procurement, inequalities and communications and engagement.
 Dates for these are as below, with further webinars to follow.

 Communications and Engagement: